-Other income (expense), net was \$6.6 million of expense in 2009 compared to \$24.8 million of expense in 2008.
-Of this 2008 amount, approximately \$18.4 million relates to foreign currency transaction losses related to our yen-denominated debt as the Japanese yen strengthened from 111.45 at December 31, 2007 to 90.73 at December 31, 2008.
+Other income (expense), net was \$9.4 million of expense in 2010 compared to \$6.6 million of expense in 2009.
+The increase in expense is due primarily to the impact of changes in foreign currency exchange rates.
 Because it is impossible to predict foreign currency fluctuations, we cannot estimate the degree to which our other income expense will be impacted in the future.
-Other income (expense), net also includes approximately \$6.9 million and \$7.8 million in interest expense during 2009 and 2008, respectively.
+Other income (expense), net also includes approximately \$5.8 million and \$6.9 million in interest expense during 2010 and 2009, respectively.